robotics-crash-course/rccdocs.github.io/pages/micropython_guides/2-functionsandled.md

 ```

 When this script is run, the if-statement checks if the variable `favcolor` is equal to a string `blue`, `and` if the variable age is greater than 13.
 If both are `True`, then the `led_on()` function will run, turning on the LED.

+## Summary
+In this guide, we learned how to write functions in python, how to navigate classes, and how to use the rcc_library to turn on the Pico's LED!